 The deployment of Active Schools Coordinators varies across Scotland.
 This flexible staffing approach allows local authorities to tailor their staffing network to best deliver their needs.
 For example:- some Coordinators will work full time and cover a cluster of primary schools or perhaps a number of primary and a secondary school.
 Others will work part-time and cover one or two secondary schools.

-The Active School Coordinator for Highland Perthshire is Karen Todd.
-Karen works full-time and covers the two Highland Perthshire Secondary Schools – Pitlochry High and Breadalbane Academy and she covers all the Primary Schools in Highland Perthshire – Pitlochry and Breadalbane Primary, Royal School of Dunkeld, Grandtully PS, Kenmore PS, Glenlyon PS, Blair Athol PS, Logierait PS and Kinloch Rannoch PS.
+The Active School Coordinator for Highland Perthshire is Andy Paxton.
+Andy works full-time and covers the two Highland Perthshire Secondary Schools – Pitlochry High and Breadalbane Academy and he covers all the Primary Schools in Highland Perthshire – Pitlochry and Breadalbane Primary, Royal School of Dunkeld, Grandtully PS, Kenmore PS, Glenlyon PS, Blair Athol PS, Logierait PS and Kinloch Rannoch PS.

 Volunteer with Active Schools @ Breadalbane Academy